rikschennink/conditioner/README.md

 ```

 #### data-conditions
 The conditions attributes allows you to control the conditions under which a module is loaded.
-For instance, below is an example condition which loads the module once the supplied media query is matched or the browser lacks media query support.
+For instance, below is an example condition which only loads the module if the supplied media query is matched or if the browser lacks media query support.
 ```html
 <div data-module="ui/Clock" data-conditions="media:{(min-width:30em)} or not media:{supported}"> ... </div>
 ```